cedricleroy/pyungo/docs/source/gettingstarted.rst

 **pyungo** is built around **Graphs** and **Nodes** used in a `DAG <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_ (Directed Acyclic Graph).
-A ``Node`` represent a function being run with a defined set of inputs and returning one or several outputs.
-A ``Graph`` is a collection of Nodes where data can flow in an logical manner, the output of one node serving as input of another.
+A :class:`~pyungo.core.Node` represent a function being run with a defined set of inputs and returning one or several outputs.
+A :class:`~pyungo.core.Graph` is a collection of **Nodes** where data can flow in an logical manner, the output of one node serving as input of another.

 Simple example
 ##############